-DEP continues to provide training, outreach and compliance assistance for the Stage 2 Disinfectants and Disinfection Byproducts Rule (DBPR), Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR), Groundwater Rule (GWR), and Lead and Copper Short Term Revisions Rule (LCRSTR) regulations.
-In 2013 DEP continued the efforts to roll-out implementation of these new rules.
+DEP continues to provide training, outreach and compliance assistance for the Stage 2 Disinfectants and Disinfection Byproducts Rule (DBPR), Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR), Groundwater Rule (GWR), and Lead and Copper Short Term Revisions Rule (LCRSTR) regulations, and the Revised Total Coliform Rule., In October 2016, DEP finalized revisions to incorporate the federal Revised Total Coliform Rule (RTCR) into Pennsylvania's regulations.
+In 2016, DEP continued the efforts to roll-out implementation of these new rules.